prometheus/docs/content/blog/2016-07-23-pull-does-not-scale-or-does-it.md

 ingest data (especially persisting time series data on disk).
 To put some numbers behind this: a single beefy Prometheus server can easily store millions of time series, with a record of 800,000 incoming samples per second (as measured with real production metrics data at SoundCloud).
-This allows you to monitor over 10,000 machines from a single Prometheus server.
+Given a 10-seconds scrape interval and 700 time series per host, this allows you to monitor over 10,000 machines from a single Prometheus server.
 The scaling bottleneck here has never been related to pulling metrics, but usually to the speed at which the Prometheus server can ingest the data into memory and then sustainably persist and expire data on disk/SSD.

-Also, although networks are pretty reliable these days, using a TCP-based pull approach makes doubly sure that metrics data arrives reliably, or that the monitoring system at least knows immediately when the metrics transfer fails due to a broken network.
+Also, although networks are pretty reliable these days, using a TCP-based pull approach makes sure that metrics data arrives reliably, or that the monitoring system at least knows immediately when the metrics transfer fails due to a broken network.

 ## Prometheus is not an event-based system

 Some monitoring systems are event-based.
 That is, they report each individual event (an HTTP request, an exception, you name it) to a central monitoring system immediately as it happens.
-This central system then either aggregates the events into metrics (StatsD is one example of this) or stores events individually for later processing (the ELK stack is an example of that).
+This central system then either aggregates the events into metrics (StatsD is the prime example of this) or stores events individually for later processing (the ELK stack is an example of that).
 In such a system, pulling would be problematic indeed: the instrumented service would have to buffer events between pulls, and the pulls would have to happen